rinokadijk/vault-cockroach/docs/_posts/2019-08-26-Vault-CockroachDB.md

 ```

 ## Conclusion
 Modern cloud-native solutions like [Kubernetes](https://kubernetes.io/docs/concepts/cluster-administration/certificates/), [Istio](https://istio.io/docs/concepts/security/), [CRDB](https://www.cockroachlabs.com/docs/stable/create-security-certificates.html) and [Vault](https://www.vaultproject.io/docs/secrets/pki/index.html) use digital certificates for authentication.
 Short-lived certificates prevent bad certificates to continue to [live on for years](https://www.zdnet.com/article/google-wants-to-reduce-lifespan-for-https-certificates-to-one-year/) after being mississued and revoked.
 CRDB is designed to run in the cloud and be resilient to failures.
-Vault allows you to automate and manage certificates for CRDB and other cloud-native technologies.
-Hopefully the docker-compose example helps you getting started using Vault for managing digital certificates with CRDB.
+Vault allows you to automate and manage certificates for CRDB.
+Hopefully the docker-compose example helps you getting started using digital certificates.